geowarin/geowarin.github.io/content/post/c-sharp-codestyle/index.md

 to enforce code style in the dotnet build.

 C# aficionados, I'm curious to hear your thoughts!
 Do you have a code style in your projects?
-Do you have tools to enforce them?
+Do you have tools to enforce it?